HarryxDD/OpticalMarkRecognition/README.md

 4/ Finally, we use file:"student.py" to check the right answer, wrong answer, and the final score of each student.

-5/ We can read file csv in folder:"csv_files"
+5/ We can read file csv in folder:"csv_files".
 ```

 # Language and technology: